jalendrabhanarkar/simple_mysql_api/README.md

 Method name: mysql_search(options={})
 options:
- 1. Simple search
+Simple search
     User.mysql_search({search_params: {name: "alex", address: "new"}})
     It will return Users having name matching alex:(mysql like "%alex%") and address matching "new"

+Search in associated models
- 2. If model has has_many relations with other models then Ex.
-User has_many cities User.mysql_search({search_params: {name: "alex", city_name_: "new"}, has_many: true})
+ 1. If model has has_many relations with other models then Ex.
+User has_many cities =>

+    User.mysql_search({search_params: {name: "alex", city_name_: "new"}, has_many: true})
- 3. If model has belongs_to relations with other model then Ex.
-Project belongs_to users Project.mysql_search({search_params: {name: "my_p", user_name_: "ale"}, belongs_to: true})
+ 2. If model has belongs_to relations with other model then Ex.
+Project belongs_to users =>

+    Project.mysql_search({search_params: {name: "my_p", user_name_: "ale"}, belongs_to: true})

+ 3. It joins the tables automatically (Please specify primary & foreign keys if you are using custom keys)

 ## Contributing